-This prospectus relates to the resale form time to time of up to a total of 18,517,500 shares of common stock by the selling stockholders consisting of the following:
+This prospectus relates to the resale form time to time of up to a total of 18,172,504 shares of common stock by the selling stockholders consisting of the following:

-- 4,250,000 shares of our common stock and 637,500 shares of our common stock underlying warrants, having an exercise price of \$2.50 per share which expire January 10, 2010, that were issued to selling stockholders pursuant to our January 2006 private offering; and - 3,230,000 shares of our common stock and 4,000,000 shares of our common stock underlying warrants having an exercise price of \$2.50 per share which expire on April 10, 2010, that were issued to selling stockholders pursuant to our October 2005 private offering; and - 6,400,000 shares of our common stock that were issued to selling stockholders in connection with our acquisition of EnviroSystems, Inc. which includes up to 583,201 shares of common stock issuable upon the exercise of warrants and 983,329 shares of common stock issuable upon the exercise of options.
+- · 3,905,004 shares of our common stock and 637,500 shares of our common stock underlying warrants, having an exercise price of \$2.50 per share which expire January 10, 2010, that were issued to selling stockholders pursuant to our January Offering; and - 193,797 shares of our common stock and 3,163,344 shares of our common stock underlying warrants having an exercise price of \$2.50 per share which expire on April 10, 2010, that were issued to MV Nanotech pursuant to our October 2005 private offering; - 3,036,203 shares of our common stock and 361,656 shares of our common stock underlying warrants having an exercise price of \$2.50 per share which expire on April 10, 2010 that were issued to selling stockholders in connection with bridge loan financing provided to EnviroSystems, Inc. through MV Nanotech; and - 6,400,000 shares of our common stock that were issued to selling stockholders in connection with our acquisition of EnviroSystems, Inc. which includes up to 583,201 shares of common stock issuable upon the exercise of warrants and 983,329 shares of common stock issuable upon the exercise of options.
 We will not receive any proceeds from the exercise of such options and warrants.
 All of such 6,400,000 shares of common stock are subject to the terms of an Escrow and Lock-Up Agreement.